learn-co-curriculum/git-basics-mod-intro-to-version-control/README.md

 entry" is called a _commit_ and has a unique identifier assigned to it called a "SHA" (pronounced: "Shah").
 With this basic conceptual model in place, we will proceed to teach you to use `git`.
-#===============================================================================

-Version Control is the process of storing multiple versions of a single project, allowing each version to be recalled at a later date.

-There are a lot of different ways to do version control.
-You could save a new file every time you make a change, timestamp that file, and place all of those files into a timestamped folder.
-You could track all of your changes in a spreadsheet with copious notes.
-Or you could use dedicated version control software.
-Guess which method programmers use?

-## Why Use Version Control?

-Let's think about the future for a second.
-It's a year or two down the road, and you're working at your dream job (YAY!).
-You just deployed a new chat feature for the app you're working on.
-Suddenly, your boss runs over to your desk: "Wait!
-We can't deploy the chat yet!
-Revert!
-Revert!"

-What do you do?
-You need to find all of the new code you pushed to the server and delete it.
-Then you need to find the old code, test it, and re-upload it.
-So much work to do.
-Well, since you used version control software, it's as easy as 1, 2, 3.
-Actually, it's as easy as `git reset --hard <commit id>`... but we'll get to that later.
-Using version control is useful because it allows you to easily rollback to a previous version of your application, saving you a ton of extra work and time.

-There are a lot of advantages to version control.
-It's a great way to keep a backup of your work, it facilitates collaboration, and it gives you the freedom to experiment and try new things without messing up the code base.

-## Local vs Remote Version Control

-A local version control system stores all of the information on your computer, locally.
-This system works great while you work on a project by yourself.
-However, it becomes cumbersome when you attempt to collaborate.

-Some organizations use a centralized repository on a company server.
-Think of a repository as a big folder that stores all of the files of a particular project.
-It is simply the location where a project's data is stored.
-Users pull only the files they need to work on from the server.
-The advantage is that multiple people can collaborate and work on the same project at once.
-The disadvantage to this process is that a user must be connected to the network in order to work on the project.

-Which brings us to the third system, a distributed version control system.
-In a distributed system, all users have a complete copy of the entire repository.
-This means that you can work on the project independent of any network connection.
-Upon reconnecting, you can push your changes to the server and merge with the server's repository.

-## Meet Git

-Git is the distributed version control system we use here at The Flatiron School.
-Git began in 2005 and has quickly grown to be one of the most widely used version control systems in the industry.
-Because so many companies use Git, it's important that you get used to working with it.
-We also use GitHub, a popular remote repository hosting service built to integrate seamlessly with Git.

-Check out some of the resources below to learn more about Git.

 ## Resources